bsir/cBioPortal-new-study-assistant/README.md

  * Use this option if you want to run the analysis on a study that is already in the cBioPortal

 ### Output
+Similar attributes that are detected in the test study are printed to the screen.
+The prefix "NEW_STUDY_" is added to each attribute in the test study to distinguish those attributes from those already on cBioPortal.

-Running the script results in several files:
+Running the script also results in several image files:
  * dendrogram.png - An image showing the dendrogram obtained for similarity detection based on attribute values.
  * n_attribute_distribution.png - An image showing the number of attributes contained in the test study relative to all studies on the cBioPortal.
  * n_common_attribute_distribution.png - An image showing the number of attributes in common with studies on the cBioPortal.